adventistchurch/igs-guidelines/utilities/02-breakpoints.md

   description: ALPS uses 6 defined breakpoints, that are used in creating the SASS files.

 classes:

+- className: XSmall
+  description: 350 pixels.
+This is for targeting very small screensizes.
 - className: Small
-  description: 400 pixels.
+  description: 500 pixels.
 This is considered the typical `mobile` size.
 - className: Medium
   description: 700 pixels.
 This is considered the typical `tablet` size.
 - className: Large